google/pytype/docs/pragmas.md

 will associate a `cache-return` pragma with the function definition.

-Pragmas are currently not considerd a stable end-user feature; they are intended to be used as a last resort in specific cases, for complex performance or analysis issues that cannot be solved by more general heuristics.
+Pragmas are currently not considered a stable end-user feature; they are intended to be used as a last resort in specific cases, for complex performance or analysis issues that cannot be solved by more general heuristics.
 Reach out to the pytype team if you have any questions or advanced use cases you think a